leobrival/topographic-studio-plugins/plugins/hookify/rules/22-env-secrets.local.md

 action: block
 ---

-**Secret hardcodé détecté**
+**Hardcoded secret detected**

-Ne jamais coder en dur des clés API, secrets, mots de passe ou tokens dans le code.
+Never hardcode API keys, secrets, passwords or tokens in code.

-Utilisez des variables d'environnement :
+Use environment variables:
-- Créer un fichier `.env`
+- Create a `.env` file
-- Ajouter `.env` au `.gitignore`
+- Add `.env` to `.gitignore`
-- Charger avec `dotenv` ou équivalent
+- Load with `dotenv` or equivalent